Kinjarapu Atchannaidu: Personal life

+Atchannaidu born in Nimmada village Kotabommali mandal Srikakulam district He is fourth Son for his Parents He is belongs to Velama community(caste).He is the brother of Kinjarapu Yerran Naidu and uncle of Ram Mohan Naidu Kinjarapu.

+Career

 Atchannaidu was elected as an MLA from the Harishchandrapuram constituency in three consecutive elections: 1996 by-poll, 1999 and 2004.
 Following the reorganization and dissolution of the Harishchandrapuram constituency, he contested and lost the 2009 elections for the Tekkali constituency.
 He also lost the immediate by-poll in 2009 that occurred due to the death of the elected MLA.
-He was elected back in the 2014 and 2019 elections from the Tekkali constituency.
+He was elected back in the 2014, 2019 and 2024 elections from the Tekkali constituency.

 He held the portfolio of Transport Ministry during the Third N. Chandrababu Naidu ministry.